charlax/python-education/README.md

 ## Writing idiomatic Python

 First things first, let's get **code style** out of the way.
 Make sure you've read and memorized [PEP8](https://www.python.org/dev/peps/pep-0008/) (code style, [more readable version here](http://pep8.org/)) and [PEP257](https://www.python.org/dev/peps/pep-0257/) (docstring style).
 Those two code styles are applied by almost all major Python applications and libraries.
-Use flake8, autopep8 and black to ensure they are applied.
+Use flake8, pydocstyle and black to ensure they are applied (check other linters and autofixers below).

 What is called "idiomatic Python" might feel magical at first, especially if you don't know Python.
 I'd recommend getting your hands dirty with some real world Python code.
 Try to wander around the code, opening random files.
 Run the tutorial with a debugger to follow the flow and understand what's going on.